How to Create and Use Bash Scripts in Linux

 Using variables like this makes scripts easier to write, read and maintain.

-Finally, the command takes in the variables instead of one really long line which is difficult to read as it will probably span multiple lines.
+Finally, the command takes in the variables instead of one long line, which is difficult to read as it will probably span multiple lines.

 Parameters and User Input in Bash Scripts

-Scripts can take in a series of parameters from the user, for example, a filename or path.
+Scripts can take in a series of parameters from the user, such as a filename or path.

-In the command line parameters are added after the script name and are separated with a space.
+Parameters are added after the script name in the command line and separated by a space.

 Here is a simple bash script to show parameters read in and shown on the screen.